 Luke continued through the lounge and into the spacious master bedroom, complete with king size bed.
 He noted that the bed was still made.

 With a scratch of his head, Luke returned to the victim in the lounge room.
-The victim’s large purse was on the coffee table.
-Its contents were emptied onto the table beside the bag.
+The contents from the victim’s large purse ha been emptied onto the coffee table.

 Luke knelt down beside the body.
 The victim’s lifeless eyes were frozen open.
 Evidence of petechial hemorrhage was present in both her eyes.
 He was no expert, but these tiny burst blood vessels usually suggested she had been strangled.

-Anyone who can wrap his hands around a woman’s throat and squeeze and squeeze until he literally squeezes the life out of her, clearly wanted this woman dead.
+Anyone who can wrap his hands around a woman’s throat and squeeze the life out of her, clearly wanted this woman dead.
 But what did she do?
 Who did she piss off?
 Was she having an affair?
 Was she meeting someone in this room?
 We need to find out who was in this room with her…and why.

 Luke checked the victim’s suitcase, hotel room drawers, cupboards, anything he could find that opened and closed.

 Luke returned to the coffee table.
-He used his pen to nudge some of the victim’s purse property aside to reveal one of her business cards.
-Using his mobile phone he called the office of the Daily News and asked for the Editor.
+He used his pen to nudge some of the victim’s property aside to reveal one of her business cards.
+He called the office of the Daily News and asked for the Editor.